-Issues: Both courts physically present in very good condition however the Club notes that at times, capacity issues are being experienced due to high demand.
+Issues: Both courts show some signs of wear and tear and the club notes that at times, capacity issues are being experienced due to high demand.
 Also there is presently no spectator seating within proximity to the courts.

 Sporting code compliance: The two new netball courts comply with sporting code guidelines